sk-t3ch/medium-to-markdown/README.md

 Or, you can run the service locally using the [medium-to-markdown script](./medium-to-markdown.py).

 ## Contribution
-Due to security concerns, we have chosen not the expose the full repository for the Medium-To-MarkDown project.

 Please contribute to this project by improving the script, or by reporting issues with the performance.

 ---